 2340 S St, NW, Washington, DC (202)387-4062 ext.
 12.

 President Wilson lived here until his death in 1924, and Mrs. (Edith) Wilson lived in the home until her death in 1961.
-Celebrations mark the 100th anniversary of the Wilson administration.
+Try your hand at games the Wilson family would have played from the 1920s, 30s and 40s.